DanCreative/veracode-go/README.md

 ## About

-The most robust Go API client for the Veracode platfrom.
+The most robust Go API client for the Veracode platform.

 This library is still in early stages of development.
 It will be updated as I require features in other Veracode related projects.